-Risks Associated with U.S. and International Stocks
+Risks Associated with Stocks

-Equity securities risk - refers to the possibility that a Fund could lose value if the individual equity securities in which the Fund or an Underlying Fund has invested, the overall stock markets in which those stocks trade and/or stock index futures held long by the Fund decline in price.
+Equity securities risk - refers to the possibility that the Fund could lose value if the individual equity securities in which the Underlying Fund has invested, the overall stock markets in which those stocks trade and/or stock index futures held long by the Fund decline in price.
 The Fund also could lose value if the Fund holds short positions in stock index futures in anticipation that such stock markets will decline, but instead such stock markets increase in value.
 Individual stocks and overall stock markets may experience short-term volatility (price fluctuation) as well as extended periods of decline or little growth.
 Individual stocks are affected by many factors, including: